About the symposium

 The role of soils and SOC in the climate system and in the context of climate change adaptation and mitigation has been widely recognized and validated in various studies, both experimentally and through modelling.
 However, large-scale baseline and trend assessments are still inaccurate and many of the factors determining SOC quality and quantity in different parts of the world, as affected by climate change and measures to enhance SOC, are insufficiently investigated.

 During the 5th Working Session of the Intergovernmental Technical Panel on Soils (ITPS) of the Global Soil Partnership (GSP), ITPS and the Acting Secretary of the IPCC agreed that it would be desirable to incorporate the topic of SOC in the IPCC Assessment Report (ARs), from AR6 onwards.
-As a result, the ITPS and IPCC, supported by FAO, are jointly organizing the Global Symposium on Soil Organic Carbon (GSOC17) to discuss and elaborate the latest information on the role of soil and SOC in the climate change agenda.
+As a result, the ITPS and IPCC, supported by FAO, jointly organized the Global Symposium on Soil Organic Carbon (GSOC17) to discuss and elaborate the latest information on the role of soil and SOC in the climate change agenda.
 The UNCCD and its Science-Policy Interface (SPI) and the World Meteorological Organization (WMO) agreed to co-sponsor GSOC17 in light of the important contribution that maintaining and enhancing SOC can make to meeting the objectives of land degradation neutrality, reducing GHG emissions, and enhancing climate change adaptation.

-The three main themes will be:
+The three main themes were:

 - Measuring, mapping, monitoring and reporting SOC